 What is Leadership Fellows New York?

 Leadership Fellows New York is a professional development fellowship for nonprofit practitioners.
-It was established by the New York Community Trust in association with the Austin W. Marxe School of Public and International Affairs at Baruch College and its Office of Executive Programs and the Center for Nonprofit Strategy and Management.
+It was established by the New York Community Trust in association with the Austin W. Marxe School of Public and International Affairs at Baruch College and their Center for Nonprofit Strategy and Management.

 What is its aim?